gosang/gosang.github.io/content/posts/ai/implementing-model-context-protocol-for-large-language-models.md

 # 📌 What is Model Context Protocol (MCP)?

 Model Context Protocol (MCP) is a structured framework or protocol designed to manage the contextual memory and state of a conversation or task handled by a large language model.
 It defines how context (e.g., history, goals, user preferences, task progress) is structured, stored, retrieved, and injected into interactions with the model.

+MCP is not a single library or tool — it’s a design pattern or architecture that can be implemented using various tools (e.g., vector databases, metadata tagging, session management).